 - Taking an immersive coding bootcamp

-For those who benefit from structured learning, earning a degree, or attending a bootcamp might be a better option.
+For those who benefit from structured learning, earning a degree or attending a bootcamp might be a better option.
 The earning potential will be higher for those who have more education, but even those who graduate with a 12-week bootcamp training have the same earning potential after gaining requisite experience.
-If you want to learn more about the experience of past bootcamp students, read Eleven Fifty Academy reviews online.

 Even if you’re brand new to coding, an immersive coding bootcamp will take you through the most commonly used programming languages such as HTML, CSS, and Java.